MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-coclasses.md

 ## In-process COM server

 The *ToastAndCallback* example app above functions as a local (or out-of-process) COM server.
-This is indicated by the [LocalServer32](/windows/desktop/com/localserver32) Windows Registry key that you use to register it.
+This is indicated by the [LocalServer32](/windows/desktop/com/localserver32) Windows Registry key that you use to register the CLSID of its coclass.
 A local COM server hosts its coclass(es) inside an executable binary (an `.exe`).

 Alternatively (and arguably more likely), you can choose to host your coclass(es) inside a dynamic-link library (a `.dll`).
-A COM server in the form of a DLL is known as an in-process COM server, and it's indicated by being registered by using the [InprocServer32](/windows/desktop/com/inprocserver32) Windows Registry key.
+A COM server in the form of a DLL is known as an in-process COM server, and it's indicated by CLSIDs being registered by using the [InprocServer32](/windows/desktop/com/inprocserver32) Windows Registry key.

 ### Create a Dynamic-Link Library (DLL) project